am283721/rally-modern-sdk/README.md

 This is an attempt to make something in Svelte that looks comparable to their React kit.

+**This is currently BETA software.
+Many breaking changes will occur**

 ## Repo Structure

  `src/lib` houses all of the SDK code